syedbilalalam/hotel-management-electron/readme.md

 The above build command should by default build the app for all platforms!
 Releases are also available they are pre build for you no need to install Node JS :)
 Whats new in 2.1.0 release:
-Check in summary page grammer fixes.
+Check in summary page grammar fixes.